CARTAvis/carta-controller/docs/src/step_by_step.rst

             Follow the prompts, and check that the default version is correct: ``python3 --version``.

         .. note::

-            The ``carta-backend`` package is updated with every stable CARTA release.
-If you would like to install the latest **beta** version of CARTA, or to receive beta release updates as well as stable release updates in the future, please install ``carta-backend-beta`` instead:
+            The packages in the main Copr repository are updated with every stable CARTA release.
+If you would like to install the latest **beta** version of CARTA, or to receive beta release updates as well as stable release updates in the future, please use the alternate ``preview`` repository instead:

             .. code-block:: shell

+                # Add the CARTA preview repository
-                sudo dnf install carta-backend-beta
+                sudo dnf copr enable cartavis/carta-preview

-            We currently install the beta version of the backend package in a non-standard location, ``/opt/carta-beta``.
-This makes it possible to install the stable and beta packages simultaneously.
-When you use this package, remember to change the path to the backend executable to ``/opt/carta-beta/bin/carta_backend`` in both the sudoers file and the controller configuration.
+            Multiple versions of the backend package and its CASA dependency cannot be installed simultaneously.
+If you would like to install the release and beta backends in parallel on the same system, we recommend that you use containers.

             Make sure that you install the matching controller version (using the ``beta`` tag).